GaribHasanov/Data-Engineering/ETL/Python/Parsing data from JSON Dataset/English Premier League/README.md

 ![image](https://user-images.githubusercontent.com/60735401/215338309-c2a2f6b5-cc51-43fb-a62d-4b56578c5d6a.png)
 <h4 align="center">Pic:2</h1>

-So, we extracted and parsed the JSON dataset into a readable and understandable form.
+So, we extracted and parsed the JSON dataset into a readable and understandable form.<br>
 Now, it's time to transform data.
 Let’s try to get date, time, day, month, year parts from 'date_string' column.

 ***Used functions:***<br>